openequella/openequella.github.io/guides/DynamicCollectionsGuide.md

 11. Click OK to return to the Dynamic Collection Editor, where the dynamic collection can be saved, or further configuration made.

 ### Dynamic Filtering
 Virtualise the dynamic collection into multiple instances, made available from each entry in a list of values.
-These values can come from a manually entered list, as defined in the Editor, or dynamically from the resources existing in the EQUELLA repository.
+These values can come from a manually entered list, as defined in the Editor, or dynamically from the resources existing in the openEQUELLA repository.

 Dynamic filtering page elements include:
 * Enable Dynamic Filtering checkbox—click this to enable the other elements on the page.